DIAGNijmegen/picai_baseline/src/picai_baseline/nnunet_semi_supervised/training_sagemaker/README.md

 ## 2. Preprocessing
 This script is used to preprocess the dataset, in our example for training within the nnU-Net framework.
 The script expects to be passed a few arguments, including the directories where the images and labels can be found.

-The script extracts custom code (from `code.zip`) for usage during preprocessing, which contains the [PI-CAI semi-supervised data preprocessing script](https://github.com/DIAGNijmegen/picai_baseline/blob/main/src/picai_baseline/prepare_data_semi_supervised.py) in this example.

-The script then loads the cross-validation splits for the dataset, either from a JSON file specified by the splits argument, or from one of several predefined split configurations specified by the splits argument.
+This script loads the cross-validation splits for the dataset, either from a JSON file specified by the splits argument, or from one of several predefined split configurations specified by the splits argument.
 To debug this script, you can use the public PI-CAI Training and Development dataset (`--splits=picai_pub`), which can be changed to the PI-CAI Public and Private Training dataset at submission (`--splits=picai_pubpriv`).

 The provided preprocessing script follows the preprocessing steps outlined in the [PI-CAI Baseline tutorial](https://github.com/DIAGNijmegen/picai_baseline), plus the conversion to the nnU-Net preprocessed format.